fgsect/unicorefuzz/README.md

 Using it to overwrite `ret` might break the line after the return instruction, since `ret` is only a single byte.
 Instead, consider hooking the op before ret.
 Exits on X86 and ARM are not yet supported.
 We'll get there :)

+### IO/Printthings
+It's generally a good idea to nop out kprintf or kernel printing functionality if possible, when the program is loaded into the emulator.